claudianavarrofragoso/cloud-guardrails-workspace/README.md

-# GC Cloud Guardrails for Google Workspace
+# Google Workspace Guardrails
 Recommended configuration guidance for Google Workspace / Conseils de configuration recommandés pour Google Workspace

-(Note: Google Workspace has only been approved for Unclassified Data)

 ([Français](#mesures-de-sécurité-dinformatique-en-nuage-du-gc-pour-google-workspace))

-This repository details the guardrails required for Google Workspace to be deployed within the Government of Canada.
-The target audience of this documentation is GC employees looking to deploy Google Workspace as a productivity and collaboration solution.
+This repository details the guardrails required for Google Workspace to be deployed within the Canadian Public Sector.
+The target audience of this documentation is departments and agencies looking to deploy Google Workspace as a productivity and collaboration solution.

 ## Purpose